10 common post-merger integration risks and how to avoid them

 The risk of losing valuable data and insights is a natural result of information silos that can form between two teams, particularly if key staff members have left the business, or if the deal team has finished up without transferring synergy explanations or intelligence.

-Without a proper integration, teams and communication lines remain siloed, with both sides continuing to work as two separate entities and zero synergies or value realized.
+Without a proper integration, teams and communication lines remain siloed, with both sides continuing to work as two separate entities.
+In the worst case, no synergies or value are realized.

 4. Duplication and wasted resources

-The expense of running duplicated teams, processes, systems and data can be extraordinary – not to mention the associated management time reconciling the differences.
-Without effectively incorporating new technologies or products, the business entity can expect to waste far more than they should by continuing on with processes that aren’t standardized.
+The expense of running duplicated teams, processes, systems, and data can be extraordinarily costly, not to mention the associated management time reconciling the differences.
+Without effectively incorporating new technologies or products, the business entity can expect to waste far more than it should by continuing on with processes that aren’t synchronized.

 5. Leadership issues